abroudoux/spotify-autopush/README.md

 ## 🧑‍🤝‍🧑・Contributing

-To use Auto-Push in development, follow these steps:
+To use spotify-autopush in development, follow these steps:

 1. Fork the project.